Vegan Naan

-Vegan Naan – Easy to make at home, skillet cooked Indian style bread is soft, fluffy and delicious!
-Perfect for snacking, soaking up soups and stews, or using as a base for mini pizzas and wraps!
+Vegan Naan – Easy to make at home, skillet-cooked Indian-style bread is soft, fluffy, and delicious!
+It’s perfect for snacking, soaking up soups and stews, or using as a base for mini pizzas and wraps!

-Naan is a popular Indian flatbread served as a snack or part of a main meal.
-It’s either used to scoop up food or is filled and served stuffed.
-It’s making me hungry already! :)
+Naan is a popular Indian flatbread served as a snack or part of a meal.
+It can be used to scoop up food or be filled and served stuffed.

 Ingredients You’ll Need

-In this recipe, flour, yeast, sugar, salt, yogurt is combined into a dough, left to rise and then rolled and cooked, creating an incredibly soft and flavorful Indian flatbread.
+In this recipe, flour, yeast, sugar, salt, and yogurt are combined into a dough, left to rise, and then rolled and cooked, creating an incredibly soft and flavorful Indian flatbread.

-Here is everything you’ll need, plus substitution ideas:
+The following is everything you need, including substitution ideas:

-• Flour – I’ve used all-purpose flour, bread flour, spelt flour and a mixture of the last two.
+Flour – I’ve used all-purpose flour, bread flour, spelt flour, and a mixture of the last two.
 All flours worked well, the only difference being the color with spelt baking up darkest.
-A gluten free flour blend is doable too, although I haven’t tested it myself.
+A gluten-free flour blend is doable too, but the texture may be a little different.

-• Water – Unsweetened plant-milk will also work.
-Just be sure it’s lukewarm before using.
+Water – Unsweetened plant milk will also work.
+Just be sure it’s lukewarm.

-• Vegan Yogurt – I used Kite Hill’s unsweetened plain yogurt here, use your favorite non-dairy yogurt.
-In a pinch use vegan buttermilk or vegan mayo works well too (see below).
+Vegan Yogurt – I used Kite Hill’s unsweetened plain yogurt here, use your favorite non-dairy yogurt.
+In a pinch, vegan buttermilk or vegan mayo works well too (see below).

 How To Make Vegan Naan